 Scrambler Bike Project

-Children in Year Six worked with Merseyside Police on a project to raise awareness of the dangers and community impact of the illegal use of scrambler motorbikes.
-This saw three pupils visit Lapland shortly before Christmas.
+Children in Year Six work with Merseyside Police on a project to raise awareness of the dangers and community impact of the illegal use of scrambler motorbikes.
+Children who have won competitions as part of this project have visited Lapland and have been on skiing holidays.

 The following off-site educational visits took place during the autumn term: